deepinv/deepinv/docs/source/user_guide/reconstruction/denoisers.rst

 Dynamic networks
 ~~~~~~~~~~~~~~~~
-When using time-varying (i.e. dynamic) data of 5D shape (B,C,T,H,W), the reconstruction network must be adapted.
+When using time-varying (i.e. dynamic) data of 5D shape (B,C,T,H,W), the reconstruction network must be adapted
+using :class:`deepinv.models.TimeAveragingNet`.

-To adapt any existing network to take dynamic data as independent time-slices, create a time-agnostic wrapper that
+To adapt any existing network to take dynamic data as independent time-slices, :class:`deepinv.models.TimeAgnosticNet`
-flattens the time dimension into the batch dimension.
+creates a time-agnostic wrapper that flattens the time dimension into the batch dimension.